-Wivenhoe is located approximately 5 miles to the southeast of Colchester.
-The settlement has grown 5.1.1along the eastern bank of the River Colne, with Rowhedge located on the opposite riverbank.
+5.1.1 Wivenhoe is located approximately 5 miles to the southeast of Colchester.
+The settlement has grown along the eastern bank of the River Colne, with Rowhedge located on the opposite riverbank.
 Wivenhoe town has an estimated population of 7,222 (based on 2001 census).
 Wivenhoe is served by a mainline train service to London Liverpool Street, which also stops at Colchester.